Luke | Chapter 4

 The phrase “Get behind me, satan” we note that Jesus is saying, “You offer Me the kingdoms of the world if I acknowledge you by paying you homage; I will take these kingdoms by kicking you out.”

 Folks, the truth we learn is that whatever god we serve, we are worshiping!
-You cannot serve masters!
-If you are serving the systems of world, pleasure, power, and popularity, then you are worshiping the wrong god.
-Only One is worthy of worshiping the Savior of your souls.
+You cannot serve two masters!
+If you are serving the systems of world, pleasure, power, money and popularity, then you are worshiping the wrong god.
+Only One is worthy of worshiping, The Savior of your souls.
 Don’t be fooled by the lure of shiny things; there is nothing brighter than the “old rugged cross.”

 The third temptation found in verse 9-12 correspond to 1 John 2:16:For all that is in the world; the lust of the flesh, the lust of the eyes, and the pride of life; is not of the Father but is of the world.”